deusExMac/WebScraper/README.md

 # About WebScraper

 WebScraper is a simple python program enabling rule-based scraping/extraction of data from web pages.
 Specifications on which data to extract from individual web-pages pages comes in the form or rules stored in .exr files ((EX)traction (R)ules).
-Each .exr file contains one or more extraction rules, collectively called an extraction library or just library, that will be applied to a single web-page if certain condition hold. .exr files are in json format.
-More information on how to author .exr files can be found below.
+Each .exr file contains one or more extraction rules, collectively called an extraction library or just library, that will be applied to a single web-page if certain condition hold.
+Each rule in a exr file is responsible for extracting one specific kind of data (e.g. title, links, div content) if rule related conditions hold.

+All rules of an extraction library will be applied to the same downloaded web-page before moving to the next page which triggers again the application of the library rules.
+More information on how to author .exr files can be found below. exr are json formatted files that can be edited with a simple text editors. exr files are encoded in utf-8.
+IF encoding changes, this may have an effect on the result returned by rules.

 **IMPORTANT: This software is currently in alpha release and under heavy development.
 This means features may not work, may work inconsistently, are only implemented as a proof of concept and (may) have serious bugs.**